 So, wisdom is an integral piece of the Trinity.
 It's a fundamental element of our spiritual growth as we are connected intimately with the Father, Son, and Holy Spirit.
-Through these we have a special connection to hear the voice of wisdom.
-Those not in relationship with these, thereby, living a self-centered and self-focused life, may see God's wisdom as something foolish.
-We know differently.
+Through the Trinity, we have a special connection that enables us to hear the voice of wisdom.
+Those not in relationship with the Father, Son, and Holy Spirit, thereby living a self-centered, self-focused life, may see God's wisdom as something foolish.
+Christians know differently.

 So, the question I leave you with today is: "Are we listening for the voice of wisdom?"
-Grant us wisdom, Oh God, and courage which may take us down a different road the rest of the world travels, but it will be God's road.
+Grant us wisdom, Oh God and courage which may take us down a different road the rest of the world travels, but it will be God's road.
 Hallelujah!
 Amen.